ricmmartins/azure-governance-made-simple/guide/policy.md

 Your DevOps request to deploy resources in Azure for a given project using a pre-built JSON model to make things easier and faster.
 Let's say they want to deploy 5 G series VMs in Europe (high ratio of memory to CPU and are ideal for database servers) and 5 Ls in the USA (high disk transfer rate, ideal for big data and SQL).

-Azure Policy takes action and verifies:
+Azure Policy takes action and scans

 ![azure-policy-2](../images/azure-policy-2.png)